go-generalize/firestore-repo/README.md

 ```

 ### Strict update
-Use a function called `Strict Update`.
+Use a function called `StrictUpdate`.
 By using this, firestore.Increment etc. can also be used.
 Uniquely constrained fields are not available.